kkatta11/learning-library/oracle-integration-library/core-competencies/insight/navigation-layout-commands/navigation-layout-commands.md

 ### Consoles
 Click Consoles ![console](./images/console.jpg " ") to view consoles.
 ![consolepage](./images/consolepage.jpg " ")
-In Consoles, starting left to right, you will see the search tool, filter tool, the number of how many consoles are listed, refresh, list horizontal, or list by block.
+In Consoles, starting left to right, you will see the search tool, filter tool, count of consoles available in teh instance is displayed, refresh, list horizontal, or list by block.
 ![consolepage2](./images/consolepage2.jpg " ")
 Consoles are created once you activate a model and will have different icons next to the respective titles.
-You will see the Name, Favorite start, its Status, the Status Last Updated date/timestamp and Today's Business Transactions.
+You will see the Name, Favorite Star, its Status, the Status Last Updated date/timestamp and Today's Business Transactions.

 ### Dashboards
 ![Dashboards](./images/feb2021-opp-order-console.jpg " ") <br />